Mountain Dew goat commercials: The ads

 The ad campaign consisted of three commercials starring Felicia the Goat, an English-speaking goat voiced by American rapper Tyler, the Creator.
 In the first commercial, Felicia assaults a waitress at a restaurant after being told that the restaurant is out of Mountain Dew.
 In the second commercial, Felicia flees from a police officer who suspects the goat of a "DewUI" (a play on words of both DUI and Mountain Dew's slogan "Do the Dew").
 In the third commercial, Felicia is part of a police lineup with five African-American men (including one played by Left Brain, a member of Tyler's musical collective Odd Future).
-The waitress from the first commercial, who is shown bruised, is trying to select from the lineup while Felicia interrupts by making threatening comments to the waitress (including "better not snitch on a player" and "snitches get stitches"). to the point to the traumatized waitress breaks downs and runs out the police station from the police station.
+The waitress from the first commercial, who is shown bruised, is trying to select from the lineup while Felicia interrupts by making threatening comments to the waitress (including "better not snitch on a player" and "snitches get stitches") to the point to the traumatized waitress breaks downs and runs out of the police station.